hoodiehq-archive/documentation/glossary.md

 * ##Sharing

-	Hoodie allows users to have publicly readable data (see **Public User Data**), but they will also br able to share data for collaborative editing in the near future.
+	Hoodie allows users to have publicly readable data (see **Public User Data**), but they will also be able to share data for collaborative editing in the near future.

 * ##Workers